sel4devkit/sel4devkit-manual/src/src/install_and_configure/main.md

 This section details how to configure a build environment with all tools required to generate seL4 executable images.

-Development is conducted across three different environments
+Development is conducted across three different environments:

 1. **Host Machine**: The developer's host machine.
 This can be running macOS, Linux, or Windows.